spatialthoughts/courses/python-dataviz-output/supplement_animating_maps.md

-# Creating Animated Maps
+### Creating Animated Maps

-We can now apply the same technique to animate the path of the solar eclipse.
+We take the dataset for 2017 solar eclipse and animate the path of the solar eclipse.

 ```python